zcash/zips/zip-XXX-light-payment-detection.rst

 ----------------

-Given a ``CompactBlock`` received in height-sequential order from a proxy server, a light client can process it in three ways:
+Given a ``CompactBlock`` received in height-sequential order from a proxy server, a light client can process it in four ways:

 Scanning for relevant transactions
 ``````````````````````````````````